-The Hendersons were a typical sitcom family living in the Pacific Northwest who owned an unusual pet: a real live Sasquatch.
-While on a camping trip, the Hendersons found Bigfoot, and ...
+The Hendersons were a typical family living in the Pacific Northwest who owned an unusual pet: a real live Sasquatch.
+While on a camping trip, the Hendersons found Bigfoot, and brought him ...

 See full summary »